 |Resolution (per eye)||2000 x 2040||1832 x 1920||960 x 1080|

 Sony has confirmed the PSVR 2 will make use of technology such as foveated rendering, which uses eye-tracking technology to improve the image quality of what you’re currently looking at, saving resources on rendered objects in your peripheral vision.

 The one key differentiator between the PSVR 2 and Oculus Quest 2 will be that the former will not have an internal CPU or GPU and will so require a connection to the PS5 to function.
 Sony has confirmed that its next VR headset will use a single cord for setup, making it a more streamlined approach to the existing PSVR headset.

 We know that the latest PSVR 2 headset will launch alongside new controllers that will have a “focus on great ergonomics”.
 The headset controllers, or Sense controllers, will feature a rounder look that will allow for constant human contact for haptic feedback, in a very similar fashion to the DualSense controllers.

-It doesn’t look too dissimilar to the last PS headset, featuring a lens adjustment dial to help users line up the panels with their eyes, as well as adaptive triggers, which will simulate various sensations, such as creating resistance when pushing down to pull a bow, or running through thick mud in an FPS.
+The PSVR 2 doesn’t look too dissimilar to the last PS headset, featuring a lens adjustment dial to help users line up the panels with their eyes.

-There’s only one game confirmed for the PSVR 2 so far, and that is Horizon Call of the Mountains.
-It is being designed from the ground up for the PSVR 2, and so will be a sperate experience to the upcoming Horizon Forbidden West game coming to the PS5.
+The biggest game revealed so far is Horizon Call of the Mountains.
+It is being designed from the ground up for the PSVR 2, and so will be a separate experience to the PS5 game Horizon Forbidden West, despite existing in the same universe.

 Backwards compatibility for games from the current PSVR headset is yet to be confirmed, although we’d be surprised if they’re not ported over at the very least.